We spoke with the guys behind Blank Canvas and talked about all things Christmas parties and the story behind the Wapping Hydraulic Power Station.

 2. As an events venue what is different about the Hydraulic Power Station?

-There are quite a few industrial Blank Canvas venues out there, but I think the Hydraulic Power Station really stands out.
+There are quite a few industrial Blank Canvas venues out there, but I think the Wapping Power Station really stands out.
 Every nook and cranny has been lovingly restored.
 Plus, it still has pumping machinery in the entrance Space.
 Being a Victorian industrial building, it’s got a unique but welcoming vibe.
 The high ceilings, thick walls and large windows make a striking backdrop for any kind of event.
 The outdoor Space also means the venue lends itself to parties, launches or any other kind of experiential event.

 3. Why is the Hydraulic Power Station great for Christmas parties?